AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 [Return to the diagram at the top of this page.](#diagram)

-## 2.2: Link to Entity attributes {#entity-attributes}
+## 2.2: Link to entity attributes {#entity-attributes}

-Link to Entity attributes to update the product catalog for [!DNL Target Recommendations].
+Link to entity attributes to update the product catalog for [!DNL Target Recommendations].

 +++See details